 With trade credit insurance, you insure worldwide losses you suffer as a result of non-payment and insolvency of all your B2B business customers.
 Trade credit insurance is often a good idea to gain a competitive advantage.
 For example, if you offer your business partners more attractive purchasing conditions than your competitors and would like to guarantee your liquidity at the same time .
 Or if your business depends financially on a small number of customers and late payment could endanger your cash flow.
 Trade credit insurance is suitable for businesses that have an annual turnover of at least CHF 2 million and is mainly aimed at corporate customers.

-With accounts receivable insurance, you have the option of selectively insuring certain customers (as well as business partners and private individuals) in Switzerland and in neighboring countries (up to CHF 100,000 for all outstanding invoices with this debtor).
+With accounts receivable insurance, you have the option to selectively insure specific customers (as well as business partners and private individuals) in Switzerland and in neighbouring countries (up to CHF 100,000 for all outstanding invoices with this debtor).
 The insurance is suitable for companies with an annual turnover of up to CHF 9 million.
 Corporate and private customers can be insured.
 With accounts receivable insurance, you buy insurance cover for individual customers through a credit limit.
 This limit is designed to cover all outstanding invoices and is valid for a specific period of between three and twelve months.

 Even long-term business relationships are not immune from bad debts.
 Deteriorating solvency often creeps in gradually with long-term business partners.
 Because of the good relationship, late payments are accepted, until it's too late.
 Making an objective assessment is that much harder as a result and that much more important, as this assessment is made by a neutral party.

-The level of premium is based on individual factors of your business model, such as turnover volume, business sector, outstanding invoices or prior losses and is calculated as a single-digit thousandth of your turnover.
+The level of premium is based on individual factors of your business model, such as turnover volume, business sector, outstanding invoices or prior losses and is calculated as a percentage your turnover.